sudmantlab/loco-pipe/README.md

 4. (Optional) If you would like to run PCA with the software [PCAngsd](https://github.com/Rosemeis/pcangsd) using loco-pipe, you **must** install PCAngsd manually as it is not yet available on conda.
-Please install it to a conda environment named `pcangsd` using the script below.
+Please install it to a conda environment named `pcangsd_lcpipe` using the script below.
+Even if you already have PCAngsd installed on your machine, you will need to run the following code to ensure that the version is compatible.

     ``` bash
     # first set your working directory to a folder where you store your software programs